patchworkhealth/patchwork-junior-be-task/README.md

 Run `bin/rspec` to run your tests.
 You can also give RSpec a specific file you'd like it to test, for example: `bin/rspec ./spec/lib/payroll_spec.rb`

+We've also set up the [Guard Gem](https://github.com/guard/guard-rspec), which will automatically run specs as you save your files.
+Run `bin/guard` in your Terminal, and once it's started up it will watch for any changes in `./lib` or `./spec`, and will automatically run the correct tests for you.
+This will save you from having to manually run `bin/rspec` every time you change a file.

 ### Using the Interactive Ruby prompt

 Run `bin/console` to start an IRB (Interactive Ruby) prompt, which will allow you to run your code directly.
 For example, if you had a Ruby class that looked like this: